Web Services Invocation Framework: Description

 WSIF enables developers to interact with abstract representations of Web services through their WSDL descriptions instead of working directly with the Simple Object Access Protocol (SOAP) APIs, which is the usual programming model.
 With WSIF, developers can work with the same programming model regardless of how the Web service is implemented and accessed.

 WSIF allows stubless or completely dynamic invocation of a Web service, based upon examination of the metadata about the service at runtime.
-It also allows updated implementations of a binding to be plugged into WSIF at runtime and the calling service to defer choosing a binding until runtime.
+It also allows updated implementations of a binding to be plugged into WSIF at runtime, allowing the calling service to defer choosing a binding until runtime.

-It is closely based on WSDL so it can invoke any service that can be described in the language.
+It is closely based on WSDL enabling it to invoke any service that can be described in the language.

-If a complicated enterprise software system consists of various pieces of software, developed over a period of decades—EJBs, legacy apps accessed using Java's connector architecture, SOAP services hosted on external servers, old code accessed through messaging middleware—it is necessary to write software applications that use all these pieces to do useful things, where the differences in protocols, mobility of software, etc. conflict with one another.
+If a complicated enterprise software system consists of various pieces of software, developed over a period of decades—EJBs, legacy apps accessed using Java's connector architecture, SOAP services hosted on external servers, old code accessed through messaging middleware—it is necessary to write software applications that use all these pieces to do useful things, where differences in protocols and mobility of software conflict with each other.

 If the software is moved to a different server, the code breaks.
-The SOAP libraries used change—for example, when one moves from using Apache SOAP to Apache Axis—as it uses a now-deprecated SOAP API.
+The SOAP libraries used change—for example, when transitioning from using Apache SOAP to Apache Axis, as it employs a now-deprecated SOAP API.
 Something that was previously accessible as an EJB is now available through messaging middleware via JMS—again, the code that uses the software must be fixed, or if one has an EJB which is offered as a SOAP service to external clients.
 Using SOAP results in a performance penalty compared to accessing the EJB directly.

-WSIF fixes these problems by allowing WSDL to be used as a normalized description of disparate software, and allows users to access this software without depending on a protocol or location.
+WSIF resolves these issues by enabling WSDL to serve as a normalized description of disparate software and allowing users to access this software without depending on a specific protocol or location.
 The separation of the API from the actual protocol also means there is flexibility—protocols, location, etc. can be switched without having to recompile client code.
 If an externally available SOAP service becomes available as an EJB, users can use RMI/IIOP by changing the service description (the WSDL), without making any modification in applications that use the service.
 WSDL's extensibility, its capability to offer multiple bindings for the same service, deciding on a binding at runtime, etc. can be exploited.